WASdev/sample.batch.joblogevents/README.md

 This sample makes use of the ***batch-1.0*** and ***batchManagement-1.0*** features of the WebSphere Liberty Profile.

 It is a MDB application that demos the job log as an event functionality of the batch product.
-It receives batch job log event messages from all the servers in the Liberty environment that have batch events enabled and produce job logs.
-These messages are used to create a local job log directory structure with the actual batch job logs.
+It receives batch job log event messages from all the servers in the Liberty environment that have batch events enabled and produce batch job logs.
+These messages are used to create one local job log directory structure with the actual batch job log files as opposed to having multiple job log directories across multiple servers.

 **IMPORTANT:** This sample requires that batch job events and job logging are enabled within your liberty environment.
 For more information on these two topics please see the two links below.